 - Centralized: Napster and other similar systems have a constantly-updated directory hosted at central locations (e.g., the Napster web site).
 Nodes in the P2P network issue queries to the central directory server to find which other nodes hold the desired files.
-While Napster was extremely successful before its recent legal troubles, it is clear that such centralized approaches scale poorly and have single points of failure. - Decentralized but Structured: These systems have no central directory server, and so are decentralized, but have a significant amount of structure.
-By "structure" we mean that the P2P network topology (that is, the set of connections between P2P members) is tightly controlled and that files are placed not at random nodes but at specified locations that will make subsequent queries easier to satisfy.
-In "loosely structured" systems this placement of files is based on hints; the Freenet P2P network [8] is an example of such a system.
+Such centralized approaches do not scale well and have single points of failure. - Decentralized but Structured: These systems have no central directory server, but they have a significant amount of structure.
+By "structure" we mean that the P2P overlay topology (that is, the set of connections between P2P members) is tightly controlled and that files are placed not at random nodes but at specified locations that will make subsequent queries easier to satisfy.
+In "loosely structured" systems this placement of files is based on hints; the Freenet P2P network [11] is an example of such systems.
 In "highly structured" systems both the P2P network topology and the placement of files are precisely determined; this tightly controlled structure enables the system to satisfy queries very efficiently.
-There is a growing literature on highly structured P2P systems which support a hash-table-like interface; see [16, 20, 18, 23].
+There is a growing literature on highly structured P2P systems which support a hash-table-like interface; see [18, 23, 20, 26].
 Such highly structured P2P designs are quite prevalent in the research literature, but almost completely invisible on the current network.
-Moreover, it isn't clear how well such designs work with an extremely transient population of nodes, which seems to be a characteristic of the Napster community.
+Moreover, it isn't clear how well such designs work with an extremely transient population of nodes, which seems to be a characteristic of the Napster community. - Decentralized and Unstructured: These are systems in which there is neither a centralized directory nor any precise control over the network topology or file placement.
+Gnutella [13] is an example of such designs.
+The